infographie35/Bitcoin-generator-and-balance-/README.md

    - CSV output file for wallets with a positive balance

 3. **Run the Script:**
-   Execute the script in your terminal:
+   Edit your path (electrum-4.5.5-portable.exe and where to save positive balance file) Execute the script in your terminal:
    ```bash
    python btc_generator_checker.py